-- Those who may pose a risk of harm to a child.
+- About those who may pose a risk of harm to a child.

-The General Data Protection Regulations (GDPR) and the Data Protection Act 2018 supersede the Data Protection Act 1998.
+The General Data Protection Regulation (GDPR) and the Data Protection Act 2018 supersedes the Data Protection Act 1998.
 Practitioners must have due regard to the relevant data protection principles which allow them to share personal information.

 The GDPR and Data Protection Act 2018 do not prevent, or limit, the sharing of information for the purposes of keeping children and young people safe.